daviden1013/llm-ie/docs/llm_inference_engine.md

 We provide an interface for different LLM inference engines to work in the information extraction workflow.
 The built-in engines are `LiteLLMInferenceEngine`, `OpenAIInferenceEngine`, `HuggingFaceHubInferenceEngine`, `OllamaInferenceEngine`, and `LlamaCppInferenceEngine`.
-For customization, see [customize inference engine](#customize-inference-engine)
+For customization, see [customize inference engine](#customize-inference-engine).
+Inference engines accept a [LLMConfig]() class where **sampling parameters** (e.g., temperature, top-p, top-k, maximum new tokens) and **reasoning configuration** (e.g., OpenAI o-series models, Qwen3) can be set.

 ## LiteLLM
 The LiteLLM is an adaptor project that unifies many proprietary and open-source LLM APIs.
 Popular inferncing servers, including OpenAI, Huggingface Hub, and Ollama are supported via its interface.
 For more details, refer to [LiteLLM GitHub page](https://github.com/BerriAI/litellm).